 Overview - Stormwater is a significant mechanism for the transport and loading of PCBs to the surface waters of the watershed.
 Stormwater transports both dissolved and particulate-attached PCBs.
 Stormwater in urbanized areas is more likely to be contaminated with PCBs than stormwater in suburban, agricultural, or forested land areas.
 Stormwater becomes contaminated with PCBs due to runoff from contaminated surfaces (soils, hardscapes) and through wet atmospheric deposition during storm events.
 Stormwater from developed land areas (i.e., urban land use) is regulated under the National Pollutant Discharge Elimination System (NPDES) permit program for the following source categories: 1) Phase I/II County Municipal Separate Storm Sewer Systems (MS4), 2) Phase II Municipality MS4, 3) Phase II Federal & State Facilities, 4) Phase I State Highway Administration (SHA), 5) Industrial Stormwater, and 6) Construction Activity.
 Stormwater from undeveloped land areas (i.e., non-urban) is generally unregulated.

 The predominant source of PCBs in NPDES regulated and unregulated stormwater is contaminated soils from historical and ongoing activities involving PCB containing equipment or materials.
-PCB contaminated soils may be present in contaminated sites regulated under Comprehensive Environmental Response Compensation and Liability Act (CERCLA/Superfund), active industrial and commercial facilities, illegal dumpsites, and construction sites as well as sites controlled by the Department of Defense (DOD).
+PCB contaminated soils may be present at contaminated sites regulated under Comprehensive Environmental Response Compensation and Liability Act (CERCLA/Superfund), active industrial and commercial facilities, illegal dumpsites, and construction sites as well as sites owned by federal agencies.
 Active electrical equipment such as transformers may also contaminate soils due to failure and release of PCBs.
 Additional sources that may contribute PCBs in NPDES regulated and unregulated stormwater include building materials (e.g., caulking materials and paints) that may mobilize PCBs during demolition, atmospheric deposition, land application of biosolids as an alternative for chemical fertilizers, and land disposal of dredged materials from the maintenance of stormwater BMPs.
-PCB sources from regulated contaminated sites and atmospheric deposition will be addressed in separate sections of the Management Strategy.
+PCB sources from regulated contaminated sites and atmospheric deposition will be addressed in separate sections of this document.

 Stormwater Sources, Current Management Efforts and Gaps